bazurbat/jagen/doc/Build.md

--i, --interactive  | build targets in interactive mode -a, --all          | continue until everything is up to date -n, --no-rebuild   | do not rebuild targets which are already up to date -f, --follow       | follow a build output for the specified targets only -F, --follow-all   | follow all build output
+-i, --interactive  | build targets in interactive mode -a, --all          | continue until everything is up to date -n, --no-rebuild   | do not rebuild targets which are already up to date -p, --progress     | print the output of build targets after completion -f, --follow       | follow a build output for the specified targets only -F, --follow-all   | follow all build output
 -q, --quiet        | inhibit build output